 CAN WE BEND THE RULES?

-Sometimes, we have to bend or even break the rules.
+The answer is YES.
+In fact, we can even break the rules.
 There’s a new rule that the color of the leather can be mixed up WITH CAUTION.
 This provides a nice visual contrast that complements your clothing ensemble.
 This rule applies especially to individuals who have only two pairs of shoes and one or two belts in different shades of brown.
 All you have to do is to choose the right combination with the closest shade and texture as possible, not far from each other.
 In making a combination, choose your shoes first.

 I have one good example for you.
 Pierce Brosnan is best known for portraying James Bond in the 1990s and being one of the most stylish actors of all time, whether he’s on the set or even when boarding on a plane.
-As you can see in this picture, he knows how to play and bend the rules by combining his dark tan driving mocs to a brown woven leather belt and dark tan overnight bag.
+As you can see in this picture, he knows how to play and bend the rules by combining his dark tan derbies with a brown woven leather belt and dark tan overnight bag.

-At the end of the day, it’s all about you pulling off the right look.
+At the end of the day, it’s all about your confidence in pulling off the right look.
 Hope this helps you look stylish and feel great with only a limited pair of leather goods.